-We intend to seek a Fast Track designation from the FDA for AV-101 for treatment of MDD.
-Even if the FDA approves Fast Track designation for AV-101 for treatment of MDD, it may not actually lead to a faster development or regulatory review or approval process.
+We intend to seek a Fast Track designation from the FDA for AV-101 for adjunctive treatment of MDD patients with an inadequate response to standard antidepressants.
+Even if the FDA approves Fast Track designation for AV-101 for this indication, it may not actually lead to a faster development or regulatory review or approval process.